Aftercare

 Leaving hospital

-You will be able to leave hospital when the doctor or nurse looking after you says you are well enough.
-You will have to wait at least an hour if you have sedation.
+You'll be able to leave hospital when the doctor or nurse looking after you says you are well enough.
+You'll have to wait for at least 1 hour if you have sedation.

 The sedation lasts longer than you may think, so in the first 24 hours after your examination you should not: